ADMINISTRATIVE OFFICE (AOT) 1 – SYLLABUS

 - Using a USB drive or any other portable device to save your work for another student to print and turn in as their work.

-- Emailing answers to another student.
+- Emailing answers or assignments to another student.

 - Sharing answers with another student on any assignment, quiz, or test.